telerik/xaml-docs/controls/radpdfprocessing/concepts/imagequality.md

 ### Specify the Image Quality of an Image

-If you need some particular image to be exported with different **ImageQuality** value, you should specify this value in the constructor of [ImageSource]({%slug radpdfprocessing-model-imagesource%}) in order to override the default one.
+If you need some particular image to be exported with a different **ImageQuality** value, you should specify this value in the constructor of [ImageSource]({%slug radpdfprocessing-model-imagesource%}) in order to override the default one.

 #### __[C#] Example 2: Set the Image Quality of an Image__